museum4punkt0/k_evatool_laravel_container_app/README.md

 - Composer 2.x

 #### Prerequisites
 A MySQL database must be installed and configured.
+Configuration also includes the creation of a database with the necessary access writes so that PHP can access it.
 The credentials must be inserted in the .env file.

 **IMPORTANT:** Please clone https://github.com/museum4punkt0/k_evatool_laravel_package into the "packages/twoavy" directory.
 Otherwise installation would fail.